crjiminez03/DataAnalyticsPortfolio/README.md

 👋Greetings,

-I'm Christopher Jiminez, a seasoned 📊 Business Intelligence and Systems II Analyst with expertise in data analytics and cyber/network security.
+Christopher Jiminez, a seasoned 📊 Business Intelligence and Systems II Analyst with expertise in data analytics and cyber/network security.
 Currently on track to graduate with a B.S. in Data Analytics from WGU in March 2024.

 💻Proficient in SQL, Tableau, Power BI, and Python, I've conducted impactful analyses on topics like Covid deaths and vaccinations.
 My portfolio showcases hands-on experience in project management, statistical analysis, and machine learning applications, reflecting a commitment to ethical data practices.